-The first IPv6 RFC was published in 1998 [18].
-Both IPv4 and IPv4 operate on layer 3 of the OSI model.
+The first IPv6 RFC was published in 1998 [17].
+Both IPv6 and IPv4 operate on layer 3 of the OSI model.
 In this thesis we only consider transmission via Ethernet, which operates at layer 2.
 Inside the Ethernet frame a field named "type" specifies the higher level protocol identifier.
+This is important because Ethernet can only reference one protocol, which makes IPv4 and IPv6 mutually exclusive.
+In the figures 2.5 and 2.4 we show the packet headers of IPv4 and IPv6 for showing the in-protocol differences.
+The most notable differences between the two protocols for this thesis are:

-&lt;sup>10x0800 for IPv4 [25] and 0x86DD for IPv6 [16].
+&lt;sup>10x0800 for IPv4 [24] and 0x86DD for IPv6 [15].